 If flax oil helps, why does the FDA stand in the way ?
 Why is it still such a "secret?"
-Some parents and conspiracy theorists alike suggest that the medical-industrial complex somehow has influenced the FDA's approval process.
+Some ADHDers and conspiracy theorists alike suggest that the medical-industrial complex somehow has influenced the FDA's approval process.
 After all, if flax oil really works, people with ADHD wouldn't have much need for costly prescription drugs and psychiatrists.

 But even Dr. Burgess does not recommend omega-3 dietary supplements if treating ADHD is the goal.
 That's because science has yet to prove that fatty acid supplements help ADHD.

 No one has been able to demonstrate scientifically that omega-3 fatty acid supplements help ADHD.
 Every scientific study to date has shown that giving fatty acid supplements to ADHDers does not improve their symptoms.
 The supplement only elevates DHA in the blood to normal levels.

 Increased DHA blood levels may have no bearing on DHA levels in the brain.
 Scientists don't even know whether ADHD brain levels of DHA are normal or not, because there's no safe way to measure it.
 In fact, the ADHD brain may not even be able to use ingested DHA; some scientists suggest that the normal brain makes its own DHA, but this theory isn't proven either.